 In a large bowl, add the flour, baking powder, and salt.
 Stir well to combine.

-Heat up a frying pan to medium heat and melt some cooking oil.
+Heat a lightly greased frying pan or griddle over medium heat.
 Scoop out the pancake batter into the pan and cook for 3-5 minutes per side until golden brown and cooked through.

 Substitutions

-This recipe is best as-is, so if you are looking for a gluten-free version or higher protein, then these pancakes aren’t it.
-You can check out my protein Cottage Cheese Banana Pancakes or my gluten-free Almond Flour and Oatmeal Apple Pancakes!
+This recipe is best made as written.
+If you are looking for a gluten-free version or higher protein, then be sure to try out these protein Cottage Cheese Banana Pancakes or my gluten-free Almond Flour and Oatmeal Apple Pancakes!

 Serving Ideas

-I love serving these pancakes with vanilla or lemon yogurt on top and a side of blueberries.
+I love serving these lemon pancakes for toddlers and kids with vanilla or lemon yogurt on top and a side of blueberries.
+For younger toddlers, use a plain yogurt and add a tiny squeeze of lemon juice.
 Raspberries and strawberries also pair really well with these pancakes.
 They also go great with a little chia jam on top, like my strawberry chia jam!

 Equipment